JustinLove/ohol-map/README.md

 Show: runs the currently selected search.
 This may be slow, please be patient.

-The time in history to show is currently set by the end of the period.
-This can operate in two modes
+The time in history to show is primarily set by the end of the period.
+This can operate in three modes.
+Updating the should also set the corresponding map.

-- Server: the time selection depends on the currently selected server and when it has been operating.
+- Server: The time selection depends on the currently selected server and when it has been operating.
 Since these time periods can be very large, it is selected in two stages: "coarse" selects the time over all possible values with very low precision, "fine" can then select a more precise end point within a week to either side.
-- Now: select the most recent data.
+- Now: Select the most recent data.
 Due to lifelog delays, there may be no data recent enough, but it is useful for selecting that starts "24 hours ago" etc.
+- Arc: Select the time range of one of the game arcs.

 Range control: e.g. "2d Before": Picks the amount of history to be shown.
-The end time selected above, backed up by this amount, will the selection start time.
+The end time selected, backed up by this amount, will the selection start time.

 Server: Picks the game server to retrieve data for.
 Servers are iconified; smaller 1-15 are server1-server15, larger 1-2 are bigserver1 and bigserver2.
 As of this writing, most people play on bigserver2, which is the default.